chilli-axe/mpc-autofill/desktop-tool/readme.md

 - Any slots which have already been filled will not be refilled,
 - If an image is now allocated to more slots, the tool will fill the unfilled slots with the image from the first filled slot for that image.

-### Specifying a Browser
+### Specifying a Browser (`-b`, `--browser`, `--binary-location`)

 By default, the tool will configure a driver for Google Chrome.
 The three major Chromium-based browsers are supported (Chrome, Edge, and Brave), and you can specify which browser should be used to configure the driver with the `--browser` command line argument or you can enter the browser to use when prompted.

+If the tool does not automatically find your browser properly, you can manually pass it the path to your browser's executable (binary) with `--binary-location`.

-### Exporting to PDF
+### Exporting to PDF (`--exportpdf`)

-You can optionally export the downloaded images to a PDF which can be uploaded to a card printing site by using the `--exportpdfs` command line argument.
+You can optionally export the downloaded images to a PDF which can be uploaded to a card printing site by using the `--exportpdf` command line argument.
 Once the images are downloaded, press enter and you'll be presented with a few questions.
 If you plan to upload the PDFs to MakePlayingCards, select `yes` when asked about storing the separate faces in their own PDF.
 If you plan to use DriveThruCards, select `no` for that question, and then set the number of cards to include per exported file.
 If using DriveThruCards, be aware that they have a file size upload limit of 1gb, so depending on the file size of the selected images, your order may need to be set to a lower number, like 30 or 40 cards.

-### Preventing Sleep
+### Preventing System Sleep (`--allowsleep`)

-By default the system is prevented from falling asleep during execution.
+By default, your computer is prevented from falling asleep during execution.
 This might require sudo/admin permissions on linux.
 System sleep during execution can be allowed with the `--allowsleep` command line argument.

 ## Developer Guide